Adult, Professional, and Higher Education

 8. Employee of a non-profit agency (cultural institution, senior citizen center, zoo).

-Instructional Design and Technology Specialization
+Instructional Design and Technology Track

 The certificate in Instructional Design and Technology focuses on professionals who are interested in designing and developing educational programs that are mediated by technology.
 This includes educators who are engaged in online instruction in higher education, training, and development, or community-based education geared toward adult learners.
 Emphasis will be on adult learning theories, online learning, instructional design, and program evaluation.